 Icon to Icon: A Hotel near Hollywood

 Hollywood, California is brimming with vitality and an endless array of iconic attractions.
-Opt for star treatment at Sportsmen's Lodge, an LA landmark all its own and one of the favorite hotels near the Hollywood Walk of Fame.
-Choose to eat, play and sleep at Sportsmen's Lodge for an all-access pass to everything Hollywood.
-From the Walk of Fame along Hollywood Boulevard, to the shopping excesses of Hollywood and Highland Center, countless hours of excitement await.
+Opt for star treatment at Sportsmen's Lodge, an LA landmark all its own and one of the favorite hotels near Hollywood.
+Choose to eat where a scene from the Office was filmed, play at Marlon Brando's old stomping grounds and sleep where the Beach Boys once slept,at Sportsmen's Lodge, for an all-access pass to everything Hollywood.
+From the Walk of Fame along Hollywood Boulevard, to the shopping excesses of Hollywood and Highland Center, countless hours of excitement await just minutes from our Studio City hotel.

 The Iconic Hollywood Boulevard